-The 3rd Year Type were simple hand-worked guns used on destroyers of the World War I era and on small escort vessels and submarines of the World War II era.
+The 3rd Year Type were simple hand-worked guns used on destroyers of the World War I era.
 Many 3rd Year Type guns were used in coastal defense batteries during World War II.
 During World War I, Britain purchased a number of 3rd Year Type guns which they designated as the 4.7" (12 cm) Mark V*.

-The majority of these guns were of built up construction but a few had monobloc barrels with breech rings and some may have been wire wound.
-3rd Year and 11th Year types differed in the design of their Welin breech mechanisms.
+The majority of the 3rd Year Type guns were of built up construction but a few had monobloc barrels with breech rings and some may have been wire wound.
+These guns used Welin breech mechanisms.

 The 11th Year Type guns were of mostly built up construction and had hand-worked horizontal sliding breech-blocks.
-The "J" and "K" used on submarines were slightly shorter than the other models.
+The "J" and "K" models used on submarines were slightly shorter than the other models.

 The 3rd Year Type guns were redesignated in centimeters on 5 October 1917.

 |Designation||4.7"/45 (12 cm) 3rd Year Type (Model 1914)